Halesowen College of Further Education: Block 11

 Completed in 2014 this is home to higher education and Starbucks.
 The downstairs is currently being used as office space for the redevelopment of blocks 2, 4 and 5.

 Block 12

 A new sports centre was completed in 2015.

 Block 13

 New Performing Arts Centre completed in 2016.

 Coombswood Science & Technology Centre

 Constructed in 1999.
 It provides learning facilities for students studying towards Higher National Diploma, Higher National Certificate and NVQ courses as well as providing facilities for Media students and evening classes for mature students.
 This was updated in 2015 as part of a £3 million renovation.

 Shenstone House

 Purchased in 2005, the former offices was turned into classrooms.
 Housing the hair and beauty salons and childcare students.
 It's the second largest of the three campuses, situated close to Halesowen town centre on the Shenstone island.
 In July 2018, celebrity hairstylist Lee Stafford announced his partnership with the college, titled Lee Stafford Hairdressing Academy.
 Stafford and his stylists will be training level 2 and 3 students.

+Trinity Point

+In 2024 the college purchased and renovated the east wing of the local Trinity Point office blocks to house the digital technologies and media courses operated at the college.